 Why Do Cats Have Wet Noses?

 Having a wet nose can be very beneficial to cats in many ways.
-It can promote the cooling of a warm body and help attract and adhere certain scents and smells.
+It can promote the cooling of a warm body and help attract certain scents and smells.
 Let’s get into the causes of your cat’s wet nose in more detail.

 The wetness of your cat’s nose is highly influenced by the air temperature and humidity around it.
 Warmer, humid weather leads to condensation of the water particles in the air that your kitty exhales, making the outside of the nose damp.
-Cold, dry air, on the other hand, can actually suck the moisture from the nose causing a dry and even cracked nasal planum.
-Lying in the hot sun or near a heater may also wick away nose moisture leading to a drier nose.
+Cold, dry air, on the other hand, can actually suck the moisture from the nose, causing a dry and even cracked nasal planum.
+Lying in the hot sun or near a heater may also wick away nose moisture and lead to a drier nose.

 Most kitties are fastidious drinkers and are very well practiced at keeping their face clean and dry during the process.
 However, if the water level in their bowl is low, your cat may accidentally dunk their nose in a little too deep when trying to drink.
 This type of wet nose is typically short lived but may lead to some excessive licking that will keep it moist a little while longer.